devonzuegel/smallworld/README.md

 - [ ] go through all `TODO:`s in the codebase and make sure they're all moved to issues

 *nice-to-haves, but not necessary for launch:*
+- [ ] sign up page with validation – replace the Airtable iframe form with a custom form
+- [ ] matches screen for admin to save Erik a time-consuming manual process
+- [ ] implement the cron job in the backend to refresh the `todays-cutie` list every night
 - [ ] consider adding a `undecided-cuties` list, to distinguish between `unseen` and `not-decided`
 - [ ] in the email, link directly to the cutie's profile rather than the main page (maybe not necessary...?)
 - [ ] add a button for the user to make their account public/private